Trauma Healing for Women in Recovery From Addiction

 Identifying PTSD and Addiction

 Post Traumatic Stress Disorder, or PTSD, is a trauma-related mental illness.
 It is prolonged chronic trauma after a traumatic event that lasts for a longer period than 3 months.
 The effects of PTSD are severe and can cause a person to not be able to live their daily and routine lifestyles.
 Those struggling with PTSD experience vivid flashbacks of the event, aggressive behaviors, depression, trouble concentrating, nightmares, sleeplessness, and extreme anxiety.
 The effects of PTSD seem to be even more debilitating than chronic trauma.
 Struggling with PTSD often leads to the development of an addiction through self-medicating.
-The specialists at The Willow Place for Women understand the severity of PTSD as it relates to addiction, and work to uncover the causes of both in our trauma recovery, trauma therapy, trauma education, and dual diagnosis programs for such patients.
+The specialists at our trauma–based therapy center understand the severity of PTSD as it relates to addiction, and work to uncover the causes of both in our trauma recovery, trauma therapy, trauma education, and dual diagnosis programs for such patients.

 Women enrolled in our trauma therapy programs will experience group and individual therapy that provides vital skill development for: